tweag/nickel/doc/manual/tuto.md

 the shape of this data, we need to think about the type needed for each attribute.

-For example, the attribute `name` is a string, which translates as `Str` in Nickel.
-Meanwhile, `ssh-keys` must allow multiple keys, so this is an list of strings, written as `Array Str` in Nickel. `is-admin` is a boolean, written as `Bool`.
-Finally, `extra-groups` is a list of group names, which is the same type used for `ssh-keys`, we need `Array Str`.
+For example, the attribute `name` is a string, which translates to `Str` in Nickel.
+Meanwhile, `ssh-keys` must allow multiple keys, so this is a list of strings, written as `Array Str` in Nickel.
+The field `is-admin` is a boolean, written as `Bool`.
+Finally, `extra-groups` is a list of group names, so we need `Array Str`, the same type used for `ssh-keys`.

-We can also mark fields as optional so you won't have to explicitly write about them if they don't have any value, `extra-groups` and `ssh-keys` can be empty in the example, we will make them optional by using the `optional` keyword.
+We can also mark fields as `optional` so you won't have to explicitly write them if they don't have any value.
+In the example,`extra-groups` and `ssh-keys` can be empty, so we will mark them as optional using the `optional` keyword.

 The field `is-admin` must always be present in the YAML file, but for most of our users it will be set to `false`.
-Fortunately, we can assign the default value `false` to this field , which means you only need write `is-admin = true` in Nickel code when the user is actually an administrator.
+Fortunately, we can assign the default value `false` to this field , which means you only need to write `is-admin = true` in Nickel code when the user is actually an administrator.

 ## Step 3: Write a contract

-Create a text file named `users-schema.ncl`, we will write our contract defining attributes and associated constraints such as a type, marking the attribute optional, and a default value if any.
+Create a text file named `users-schema.ncl`.
+We will write our contract defining attributes and associated constraints such as a type, marking the attribute optional, and a default value if there is one.

 ```nickel
 {